 - Are your expectations of the time commitments you expect from yourself realistic – especially also considering instructors’ expectations of you?

 - It is perfectly OK to graduate in 4.5 or 5 years.
-How you perform and what you learn matters most, not how long it takes to earn the degree.
+How you perform and what you learn matters most, not how long it takes to earn your degree.
 Employers typically don’t care how long it takes you to earn your degree.

 - Attend all your classes.